Yahyakiani/Css_Notes/Psychology/Theories.md

 which information learned earlier disrupts the recall of newer material.
-     - **retroactive interference** Interference in which there is diffi culty in the recall of information learned earlier because of later exposure to different materia
+     - **retroactive interference** Interference in which there is difficulty in the recall of information learned earlier because of later exposure to different materia
-  - **cue-dependent forgetting** Forgetting that occurs when there are insuffi cient retrieval cues to rekindle information that is in memory
+  - **cue-dependent forgetting** Forgetting that occurs when there are insufficient retrieval cues to rekindle information that is in memory
   - **Medical Problems** Alzheimer’s disease An illness